ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR001-avoid-getters-and-setters-on-entity-field.md

 ## Decision

-Because records are immutable, code changing fields without going through a mutator function is of little concern.
-Except for deserialization code, doing so is generally wrong, so we don't go above and beyond to technically prevent it.
+Because records are immutable, if code were to update a record directly, it wouldn't be the end of the world.
+No other code holding referring to the record would observe the update.

-Even with classes and private state, changing internals is possible using reflection.
-If a client want to, we can't prevent it.
+Only deserialization code should generally bypass record update functions, but we don't go above and beyond to technically prevent it.
+Even with classes and private state, changing internals is possible with reflection.
+If code wants to, we can't prevent it.

 ## Consequences

-We stick to records over classes as they're more idiomatic F# and require less ceremony.
+We stick to records over classes with public properties as they're more idiomatic F#.